59 Low Growing Perennial Plants For Garden Edges and Borders

 Because this is an ornamental onion, many gardeners choose to also use this plant in their cooking.

 If you love the thought of having a garden edge that you can occasionally pick to eat onions, the Japanese onion is an excellent option.
-Native to central China, the Japanese Onion has long, thick green leaves that protrude from a bulb.
+Native to central China, the Japanese onion has long, thick green leaves that protrude from a bulb and lovely nodding pinkish purple flowers.

-Japanese Onions love deep, organic-rich soil with a medium but frequent amount of water.
-They do well in cooler climates with full sun.
-The Japanese Onion thrives in USDA Zones 6-9.
+Japanese onions love deep, organic-rich soil with a medium amount of water.
+They do well in subtropical climates with full sun.
+The Japanese onion thrives in zones 7-10.

 Lady’s Mantle